kaanvur/cal-calc/README.md

 ## Installation

-you need to set .env file in the root folder and specify the keys to be used in the api.
+you need create an .env file in the root folder and specify the keys to be used in the api.

 ```sh
 PRIVATE_EDAMAM_APPID=***************************